secureCodeBox/documentation/docs/how-tos/scanning-web-applications.md

       configMap:
         name: zap-advanced-scan-config
 ```
-We use `VolumeMount` and `volumes` to attach the configMap to our scan in `scan.yaml`.
+We use `volumeMounts` and `volumes` to attach the configMap to our scan in `scan.yaml`.
 We also set up a context for our `zap-advanced` scan.
-This is where we can input ZAP related parameters-.
+This is where we can input ZAP related parameters.

 We can do a test run via:
 ```bash